m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/clasicas-ml/precision.md

 ---
-id: f1-score
+id: precision
-title: F1-Score
+title: Precision
-sidebar_label: F1-Score
+sidebar_label: Precision
 ---

 ## Definition
-The **F1-Score** (also known as F-score or F-measure) is a metric commonly used in classification, information retrieval, and other tasks where both **Precision** and **Recall** are important.
-It calculates the **harmonic mean** of Precision and Recall, providing a single score that balances both concerns.

-It's particularly useful when dealing with **imbalanced datasets**, where accuracy alone might be misleading because a model could achieve high accuracy by simply predicting the majority class.
+**Precision**, also known as **positive predictive value**, is a metric used in classification, information retrieval, and increasingly in evaluating generative models.
+It measures the proportion of instances predicted as positive (or generated items) that are actually correct (or relevant/high-fidelity).
+In essence, it answers the question: "Of all the items the model identified as positive, how many were actually positive?"

+In generative models, Precision is often adapted to measure **fidelity**—how realistic or close the generated samples are to the real data distribution .
+It assesses whether the generated samples fall within the distribution of real samples in a feature space.

 ***

 ## Formula (General Idea)
-The F1-Score is calculated as:
+The standard formula for precision in classification/detection is:
 $$
-\text{F1} = 2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}}
+\text{Precision} = \frac{\text{True Positives (TP)}}{\text{True Positives (TP)} + \text{False Positives (FP)}}
 $$
-Alternatively, using True Positives (TP), False Positives (FP), and False Negatives (FN):
-$$
-\text{F1} = \frac{\text{TP}}{\text{TP} + \frac{1}{2}(\text{FP} + \text{FN})}
-$$
+* **TP:** Items correctly identified as positive (e.g., actual bugs found, relevant documents retrieved, high-fidelity generated samples identified as "real").
+* **FP:** Items incorrectly identified as positive (e.g., non-bugs flagged as bugs, irrelevant documents retrieved, low-fidelity generated samples identified as "real").

+In the context of generative model evaluation (e.g., using the Precision and Recall metric framework):
+* It measures the fraction of the *generated* distribution that falls within the manifold of the *real* data distribution, often estimated using nearest-neighbor methods in a feature space .

 ***

 ## Purpose
-To provide a single, balanced measure of a model's performance by considering both its ability to avoid false positives (Precision) and its ability to find all true positives (Recall).
-It is often preferred over accuracy when class distribution is uneven or when the cost of false positives and false negatives differs significantly.
+* **Classification/Detection:** To measure the model's exactness or ability to avoid making incorrect positive predictions (false positives).
+Crucial when the cost of a false positive is high (e.g., spam detection, medical diagnosis).
+* **Generative Models:** To evaluate the **fidelity** or **quality** of the generated samples.
+High precision suggests that most generated samples are realistic or similar to real data .

 ***

 ## Domains
 * Classification (General ML)
 * Information Retrieval
+* Generative Models (Image/Text/Code Generation - Fidelity Evaluation)
+* Bug Fixing / Bug Detection / Code Repair
 * Biomedical NLP (Multiple-Classification)
-* Bug Fixing / Bug Detection / Code Repair
-* LLM Evaluation / Question Answering
+* Security Evaluation (Code Generation)
-* Code Generation (as a correctness measure in specific benchmarks like CodeXGLUE)
 * Multimodal LLMs (Hallucination Evaluation - Discriminative Task)

 ***

 ## Benchmarks
+* Defects4J, QuixBugs
 * BC5CDR, NCBI Disease, MedNLI, CHEMPROT
-* Defects4J, QuixBugs
-* NaturalQuestions, NarrativeQA, QuAC
+* CIFAR10, ImageNet1k, FFHQ, LSUN-Bedroom (for generative model evaluation)
 * AMBER
-* CodeXGLUE (e.g., Clone Detection)
-* KoLA (Knowledge Completion)
-* Synthetic reasoning datasets
+* CYBERSECEVAL
-* SELU (Non-Code SE Tasks)
-* (Various classification benchmarks)
+* (Various classification/IR benchmarks)

 ***

 ## Advantages
-* **Balances Precision and Recall:** Provides a single score that reflects both aspects, unlike accuracy which can be skewed by class imbalance.
-* **Effective for Imbalanced Classes:** Gives a better indication of model performance when one class significantly outnumbers others.
-* **Widely Used:** A standard metric for many classification and evaluation tasks.
+* Directly measures the correctness of positive predictions/generations.
+* Useful when minimizing false positives is critical.
+* When used alongside Recall for generative models, helps disentangle fidelity (Precision) from diversity (Recall).

 ***

 ## Limitations
-* **Less Intuitive than Accuracy:** The harmonic mean is not as straightforward to interpret as a simple percentage of correct predictions.
-* **Treats Precision and Recall Equally:** The standard F1-score gives equal weight to Precision and Recall.
-Variants like F-beta scores exist to weigh one more heavily if needed, but the basic F1 doesn't capture this nuance.
-* **Doesn't Consider True Negatives:** The score is calculated based on TP, FP, and FN, ignoring True Negatives (correctly identified negative instances).
-This might be a limitation depending on the specific application.
+* **Does not account for False Negatives:** A model can achieve high precision by being very conservative and only making positive predictions when extremely confident, potentially missing many actual positive instances (low recall).
+* **Can be misleading in isolation:** High precision alone doesn't guarantee the model finds most positive instances.
+* **Sensitive to Implementation:** Like Recall for generative models, its estimation using feature space overlaps depends on the encoder and hyperparameters (e.g., k in k-NN) .

 ***

 ## Key References
-* (Standard ML metric, widely cited across provided papers implicitly or explicitly)
-* File: class level -c.pdf
+* Sajjadi et al., 2018 (Precision and Recall for Generative Models paper)
+* Kynkäänniemi et al., 2019 (Improved Precision and Recall metric)
 * File: exposing flaws.pdf
-* File: human centric.pdf
-* (Excel Data: Papers 2, 3, 4, 5, 6, 7, 8, 10, 11, 43, 50, 55, 61)
+* (Excel Data: Papers 2, 3, 6, 7, 8, 18, 67)